Niuslar/Embedded-CPP-Course-Udemy/README.md

 # Embedded C++ Udemy Course

-This repo holds the progress of the Udemy Course [Embedded Software Development Using C++](https://www.udemy.com/course/embedded-software-development-using-cpp).
+Code written as part of the Udemy Course [Embedded Software Development Using C++](https://www.udemy.com/course/embedded-software-development-using-cpp).

 After feeling comfortable programming Embedded Systems using C, I decided to learn more about Object Oriented Programming and C++.